holohup/can_do/README.md

 #### 1) Take a look

-It's latest version is already running on an AWS server by the URL http://ondeletecascade.ru:8000/api/ and every action can be performed there.
+Its latest version is already running on an AWS server by the URL http://ondeletecascade.ru:8000/api/ and every action can be performed there.
 The instance will keep running for some time, but no guarantees on how long it will last.

 You can also copy the project and run it on your PC or server: